pingswept/me30-website/content/logistics/projects-archive.md

 * Thu., 12/14 - Alexa 10:30-11:30am, Anna 2:30-4:30pm, Antonio 5-7pm
 * Fri.
 12/15 - Rose 12-2pm, Kristen 2-5pm-->

-As always, please reach out to an instructor if you want to make a separate appointment for help.
 {{< /expand >}}

 ## Requirements for project 5